rollup/plugins/packages/sucrase/README.md

 # @rollup/plugin-sucrase

-🍣 Compile TypeScript, Flow, JSX, etc with Sucrase.
+🍣 A Rollup plugin which compiles TypeScript, Flow, JSX, etc with Sucrase.

 ## Requirements